ic-home icon Design resourcesWhat's motion design?

 Case study: Se7en (1995)

-The title design for the movie Se7en set a new precedent for engaging viewers and improving narrative depth through motion design.Â
+One example is the title design for the movie Se7en, which set a new precedent for engaging viewers and improving narrative depth through motion design.

-The title sequence incorporates a series of disturbingly jittery, hand-edited shots of the antagonist, John Doe, performing various actions like meticulously inking words onto paper and removing fingerprints.Â
+The title sequence incorporates a series of disturbingly jittery, hand-edited shots of the antagonist, John Doe, performing various actions like meticulously inking words onto paper and removing fingerprints.

 These visuals are intertwined with frantic kinetic typography that displays the names of the cast and crew.
-The sequence combines live-action footage, stop motion photography, and cutting-edge digital effects (for the time) to create a sense of unease and foreboding.
+The sequence combines live-action footage, stop-motion photography, and cutting-edge digital effects (for the time) to create a sense of unease and foreboding.

 Television, sports, and news programs